Tezeroth/horiseon-refactor/README.md

 - I ensured that all of the title elements were given a concise and descriptive title, that essentially matched the alt attributes.

 Lessons i have learned in todays lesson is that github is very difficult.
-Thankyou to our TA Sara Benchinoun.
+Thankyou to our TA Sara Benchinoun, for helping me to deploy this website.